zanders3/glwt/README.md

     * The old APIs no longer exist, making things much cleaner.
 * Open a Window in 1 line of code
 * Mac OSX support (OSX 10.7+ only since OpenGL 3.2 support is 10.7+ only)
+* Windows support
 * No additional library dependencies (e.g. GLUT, GLEW, etc)
+* A lightweight graphics library supporting:
+    * Matrices
+    * 2D and 3D vectors

 Planned Features
 ----------------

 * Input API (Mouse Input, Keyboard Input)
 * Event API (Window Resize, Window Close, etc)
-* Extend Support to additional platforms
+* Extend Support to Linux (shout if you want it and I'll make it a priority :)
-    * Windows
-    * Linux

 Sample Code
 -----------